-A new CPG brand trying to figure out how to price its products has a fairly routinized problem on its hands.
-That’s not a problem that necessitates a McKinsey-level of involvement — and the company can probably get similar results by working with a pricing expert sourced through somewhere like BTG.
+A new CPG brand, for instance, trying to figure out how to price its products has a fairly routinized problem on its hands.
+That’s not a problem that necessitates a McKinsey-level of involvement — and the company can probably get similar results by working with a pricing expert sourced through a network like BTG.

 How management consulting is fighting back

-This new focus on execution is why Bain, in 2019, launched NPS Prism in collaboration with the SaaS business Qualtrics.
-The point of NPS Prism is to take the idea of Net Promoter Score (NPS), which Bain themselves invented, and help companies better understand how to improve the customer experience.
+This new focus on execution is why Bain, in 2019, launched NPS Prism in collaboration with the software-as-a-service (SaaS) business Qualtrics.
+The point of NPS Prism is to take the idea of Net Promoter Score (NPS), which Bain itself invented, and help companies better understand how to improve the customer experience.

 Companies can use NPS Prism to compare internal divisional NPS to the NPS of other teams, as well as to other companies in their industry.
 Most crucially, they can do all of this independently with a SaaS dashboard, without waiting for a team of analysts from Bain to deliver the results.

-That’s also why McKinsey launched McKinsey Solutions, a suite of analytics software products that are sold to and embedded within a client.
-Solutions is a proprietary analytics tool that lets companies access some kinds of insights on their own, with McKinsey there as an outlet for actually putting those learnings into practice.
+This is also why McKinsey launched McKinsey Solutions, a suite of analytics software products that are sold to and embedded within a client’s systems.
+Solutions is a proprietary analytics tool that lets companies access certain insights on their own, with McKinsey there as an outlet for actually putting those learnings into practice.
 This effectively flips the conventional consulting model on its head.

-Rather than going to McKinsey for advice, and having them crunch the numbers to develop insights, this model allows a company to look at data to form its own hypotheses.
-After that, it can go to McKinsey for help making further sense of the data and for how best to respond.
+Rather than going to McKinsey for advice and having it crunch the numbers to develop insights, this model allows a company to look at data to form its own hypotheses.
+After that, it can go to McKinsey for help making further sense of the data and for deciding how best to respond.

-In this way, with Solutions and NPS Prism, McKinsey and Bain are both using their expertise to offer companies better tools instead of selling their expertise directly, and charging by the hour.
+In this way, with Solutions and NPS Prism, respectively, McKinsey and Bain are both using their expertise to offer companies better tools instead of selling their expertise directly and charging by the hour.

 One model for the disruption of management consulting could be the “inside counsel” revolution that began sweeping the legal world in the 1970s.